moikot/ansible-playbook-k8-nano/README.md

 # Ansible playbook for provisioning a Kubernetes cluster on a cluster of Raspberry Pi

-An Ansible playbook that applies [Docker role](https://galaxy.ansible.com/geerlingguy/docker) and [Kubernetes role](https://galaxy.ansible.com/geerlingguy/kubernetes) to a cluster of [Rock64s](https://www.pine64.org/devices/single-board-computers/rock64/).
+An Ansible playbook that applies [Docker role](https://galaxy.ansible.com/geerlingguy/docker) and [Kubernetes role](https://galaxy.ansible.com/geerlingguy/kubernetes) to a cluster of Raspberry Pi.

 **NOTE:** This Ansible playbook intended to be used for home clusters only.